acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 How could we reveal intent within the `Money` object to help our fellow engineers?

 - Naming\
 Perhaps the most useful tool we have as engineers is how we name things.
-When thinking about an example I could use for this article which could be a Value Object or a DTO - I ensured name of class was intentionally vague.
+When thinking about an example I could use for this article, which could be a Value Object or a DTO - I ensured name of class was intentionally vague.
 When we're naming our classes we should take the opportunity to reveal intent, if we can.

 - Namespace\
 I intentionally did not include a namespace as it makes it much simpler to determine if an object is a DTO or a Value Object.
 For example, you'll more likely find Value Objects within a _Domain_ layer.
 You'll also more likely find Commands within an _Application_ layer.
 Where your object is placed within your system helps reveal intent.